 Still today, the population on both sides of the banks of Río de la Plata embraces the legend.
 Both Argentina and Uruguay feature football clubs with names taken from the myth.
 Teams like River Plate, Estudiantes de la Plata and Platense are the present-day evidence in Buenos Aires and Montevideo of the fabled roots.

-Our Seacat ferry ride to Uruguay seems short.
+Our Seacat Uruguay ferry ride seems short.
 The vivid freshwater gulf ends, and within a few minutes we set foot on Uruguayan land and set out for an exciting day in Colonia del Sacramento at the widest river in the world.

-Continue reading about Colonia del Sacramento: Cool Colonial Style in Colonia del Sacramento, Uruguay
+Continue reading about colonial Colonia del Sacramento: Cool Colonial Style in Colonia del Sacramento, Uruguay

-This stylish hotel is located in vibrant Palermo near the Scalabrini Ortiz Metro Station and offers rooms with designer décor, a buffet breakfast, pool and spa facilities.
+Duque Hotel Boutique & Spa is a stylish hotel located in vibrant Palermo near the Scalabrini Ortiz Metro Station and offers rooms with designer décor, a buffet breakfast, pool and spa facilities.